Ada-Developers-Academy/core-unit-3/styles-and-presentation/activity-personal-portfolio-2.md

 This portfolio should have at least one CSS stylesheet (likely named  `styles.css`).
 Each page may use the same stylesheet, or you can create distinct stylesheets for each page.

-There are no restrictions or requirements for what CSS properties you use.
+There are no restrictions or requirements for what CSS properties you use; however, if you need a place to start MDN has a list of the [most commonly used CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) with visual examples.
 Follow your curiosity and style your personal portfolio any way you wish!

 ### !callout-info